chromium/chromium/android_webview/docs/prerelease.md

 1. [Leave the tester program.][WebView tester program]
 2. Uninstall all updates by visiting Settings > Apps > Android System WebView > Three dots menu in the top right > Uninstall updates.
-3. [Visit the Play Store page][Webview PlayStore] one more time to install the latest updates to WebView stable, which will include important security fixes.
+3. [Visit the Play Store page][WebView PlayStore] one more time to install the latest updates to WebView stable, which will include important security fixes.